jessmar94/bowling-challenge/README.md

 # User Story 4
 As a player
 So the scorecard factors in my strikes,
 I should not get a second bowl if I get a strike on my first bowl, within one frame.

-# User Story 5
-As a player

-# User Story 6
-As a player
+## Plan

 ## The Task